-As part of Abhaile, the national Mortgage Arrears Resolution Service, a new aid and advice scheme for people in serious mortgage arrears covers a certain amount of free legal aid and advice for eligible borrowers.
+As part of Abhaile, the national Mortgage Arrears Resolution Service, an aid and advice scheme for people in serious mortgage arrears covers a certain amount of free legal aid and advice for eligible borrowers.

 Civil legal advice is any oral or written advice given to you by a solicitor or a barrister about how the law applies in civil matters.
 It can also include writing letters on your behalf or acting for you in negotiations with other people.
 Legal advice is provided by the Board's solicitors in their law centre network.

 The Board may decide to stop providing advice where it considers it is no longer reasonable to do so or that the person receiving the advice is no longer eligible because of their means, to receive it.

 In order to qualify for legal advice, you must pass a means test.
 If your application is successful, you will be asked to make a financial contribution.
 How much you pay will depend on your means.

 you do not have to pass a means test or pay a contribution to receive legal advice.

 If the Board refuses to grant you legal advice, you may appeal the decision.

 This means that you have engaged the Board to act on your behalf in the proceedings, including sending correspondence on your behalf, drafting court documents, giving advice, representation in court and all the background preparatory work required.

 Generally, legal aid is provided by solicitors employed by the Board in its law centres.
 However, legal aid may also be provided by a solicitor in private practice from a panel of solicitors which has been established by the Board.
 This is particularly the case for family law matters and international protection cases.